-Almost half of our sites are in regions with "extreme water scarcity" and more than 30 percent are in regions with "abundant water."
-We operate manufacturing facilities in water-stressed regions-with our largest operations in the Middle East-and are cognizant of the need to use freshwater judiciously.
+Almost half of our sites are in regions with extreme water scarcity and more than 30 percent are in regions with abundant water.
+We operate manufacturing facilities in water-stressed regions - with our largest operations in the Middle East - and are cognizant of the need to use freshwater judiciously.

 Our Saudi Arabia-based sites were designed to operate in the water-scarce region.
 The largest volume of water used in chemical plants is for cooling.
-Our Saudi process operations use sea water for the large majority of process cooling and other uses where non-salinated and potable water is required.
+Our Saudi process operations use sea water for the large majority of process cooling.
 The sea-water cooling systems incorporate process design and metallurgy to handle the saline water.
-The cooling systems include systems design for recycle of this water to minimize volumes used, and instrumentation is installed to monitor the flow of sea water that returns to the original source.
+The cooling systems include design for recycling of this water to minimize volumes used, and instrumentation is installed to monitor the flow of sea water that returns to the original source.